lloyd/littlepass/README.md

 ## Passwords for little ones

-This is an experiement into helping little ones choose better passwords.
+This is an experiment into helping little ones choose better passwords.

 Because most computer users repeatedly demonstrate that they [choose terrible passwords][], what is the best we can do to help the next generation do a little better?

-It seems like we've tried a hundred times *educating* the masses, and the results are unsasitfying.
+It seems like we've tried a hundred times *educating* the masses, and the results are unsatisfying.
 I don't think there's a nice clean answer how people will become safer online.

-Likely it will be a combination of things: higher visibility password compromise which will scare people, greater usage of federated identity which will reduce the number of passwords, increased use of password managers which will further reduces this number, better password hygeine by service providers which reduces the required complexity of a good password, and perhaps widespread adoption of password alternatives which rely on multiple authentication factors.
+Likely it will be a combination of things: higher visibility password compromise which will scare people, greater usage of federated identity which will reduce the number of passwords, increased use of password managers which will further reduces this number, better password hygiene by service providers which reduces the required complexity of a good password, and perhaps widespread adoption of password alternatives which rely on multiple authentication factors.

 While we wait for the safer and easier world of tomorrow, maybe we can start by educating our little ones on how to cope with the world of today?

-This project, inspired by [dinopass][], is an experiment toward education.
+This project, inspired by [dinopass][], is an experiment toward helping little ones choose better passwords.

  [choose terrible passwords]: https://xato.net/passwords/more-top-worst-passwords/
  [dinopass]: http://http://www.dinopass.com/